Gabriel-affont/instagram-stories-clone/README.md

 - Add stories by uploading an image (+ button)
 - Stories are stored in **localStorage** as Base64
 - Stories **expire automatically after 24 hours**
-- Click on a story to view it in fullscreen
-- Optional: Swipe through multiple stories
-- Styled to look like the stories bar on Instagram/WhatsApp

 ---